Control Freq

 Control Freq (pronounced "control freek", i.e. freak) is an American musical group.

 Description

-They are from the Detroit area and were formerly known as Charm Farm.
-Led by the DJ Static Revenger (a.k.a.
-Dennis White), their music is considered techno or drum and bass.
+Based in Detroit, Control Freq was founded and led by the club DJ/producer Static Revenger (a.k.a.
+Dennis White, a.k.a.
+Latroit).
+Their music is considered techno or drum and bass.
+White's previous band was Charm Farm, "pop-rockers who took their cues from...techno, ’80s new wave, even baggy Brit-pop."

 Music

 Their song, "Satellite", is on AE Mix 1, a promotional album by the American clothing company/retailer American Eagle Outfitters.
 The song also is featured in the video game Audition Online Dance Battle (Nexon America).